 In the midst of it all, we celebrated 20 years, grew our marketing team and unveiled a brand new, state-of-the-art website!
-Together, Kyle, Payton and Scott played an integral role in the launch by providing the valuable input needed to showcase our differentiators and expertise.
+Together, Kyle and Payton played an integral role in the launch by providing the valuable input needed to showcase our differentiators and expertise.
 They bring a wealth of knowledge and experience to our agency, each offering unique skillsets beneficial to our clients and their marketing strategies.
 So without further ado, get to know these new faces on the PALO team!

 For marketers, graphic designers, and social media strategists, using high-quality imagery is essential to capture the attention of your audience.
 With hundreds of stock photo services available, finding the right image no longer comes with the hassle of having to use the boss’ credit card.
 All is well then, right?
 See, the issue at hand is that many people do not know these free stock photo sites have protected themselves from any legal responsibility that may come about as a result of improper use.
 This leaves you exposed and at risk of being caught red-handed with a copyrighted photo.